jhublast/jhublast.github.io/content/people/abhi-datta.md

 weight: 1
 ---

-Dr. Datta develops statistical and machine learning methods for large spatial datasets (Gaussian Processes, random forests, graphical models) and Bayesian methods (hierarchical models, transfer learning, generalized Bayes) for multi-source epidemiological datasets.
+Abhi develops statistical and machine learning methods for large spatial datasets as well as Bayesian models for multi-source epidemiological datasets.